nicolaka/ucp-sd-ra/ra.md

 Other services can reach the worker containers by either using the container name (`worker_1` or `worker_1.back-tier`) or the alias name (`workers`).

-**Load-Balancing**: Currently the embedded DNS-based service dicovery only pins traffic to a single healthy container that is part of a network alias.
+**Load-Balancing**: Currently the embedded DNS-based service discovery only pins traffic to a single healthy container that is part of a network alias.
 There is currently no embedded load balancing that will distribute traffic across all containers within a single alias.
-If you need to loadbalance traffic within the cluster, you can use the design introduced in the section ( Inter-Cluster Service Discovery).
+If you need to load balance traffic within the cluster, you can use the design introduced in the section ( Inter-Cluster Service Discovery).
 FIXME

-### 3. Inter-Cluster Service Discovery + Loadbalancing
+### 3. Inter-Cluster Service Discovery + load balancing

-Some services are designed to be accessed from outside the UCP cluster (typically by a DNS name).
-Whether these services need to be accessed by other services in a different cluster or external public users/services.
-To access these services, you typically need to creaete a DNS record for each service, and map it to the exact node that that service is running on.
-If you also need to loadbalance across multiple containers, you need to add a loadbalancer and reconfigure it everytime a container comes up/goes down.
-This process is tidious and unscalable.
+Some services are designed to be accessed from outside the UCP cluster (typically by a DNS name) whether these services need to be accessed by other services in a different cluster or external public users/services.
+To access these services, you typically need to create a DNS record for each service, and map it to the exact node that that service is running on.
+If you also need to load balance across multiple containers, you need to add a load balancer and reconfigure it every time a container comes up/goes down.
+This process is tedious and unscalable.

-An easier, more scalable, and automated way of enabling a service discovery and loadbalancing is to have an event-driven service registrator that automatically updates load-balancing backends as new containers come up or go down.
+An easier, more scalable, and automated way of enabling a service discovery and load balancing is to have an event-driven service registrator that automatically updates load-balancing backends as new containers come up or go down.

-By combining [Interlock](www.github.com/ehazlett/interlock) with your preferred loadbalancer [HAProxy](https://hub.docker.com/_/haproxy/) or [NGINX](https://hub.docker.com/_/nginx/), you can ensure that your services are externally accessible and load-balanced.
+By combining [Interlock](www.github.com/ehazlett/interlock) with your preferred load balancer [HAProxy](https://hub.docker.com/_/haproxy/) or [NGINX](https://hub.docker.com/_/nginx/), you can ensure that your services are externally accessible and load-balanced.

 Interlock is containerized,event-driven tool that connects to UCP's Swarm manager and watches for events.
 Events can be containers being spun up or going down.
 It also looks for certain metadata that these containers have.
 These can be hostnames or labels that you configure the container with.
-It then uses the metadata to register/de-register these containers as loadbalancing backends.
-It then ensures that the loadbalancer uses updated backend configs to direct incoming requests to health containers.
-Both interlock and the loadbalancer containers are stateless, and hence can be scaled horizontally across multiple nodes to provide a highly-available loadbalancing services.
+It then uses the metadata to register/de-register these containers as load balancing backends.
+It then ensures that the load balancer uses updated backend configs to direct incoming requests to healthy containers.
+Both interlock and the load balancer containers are stateless, and hence can be scaled horizontally across multiple nodes to provide a highly-available load balancing services.

 **How it works:**

-Interlock and the loadbalancer container need to be deployed on UCP node(s).
-However, it is recommended to dedicate 1 or more nodes per UCP cluster to provide the external connectivity and loadbalancing service.
+Interlock and the load balancer container need to be deployed on UCP node(s).
+However, it is recommended to dedicate 1 or more nodes per UCP cluster to provide the external connectivity and load balancing service.
 These nodes need to have externally routable IP addresses.
 The other nodes running your services do not have to have externally routable IP addresses.
 In this example we will use a single dedicated UCP node (called **ucp-lb**) to deploy Interlock+LB using Docker Compose.

 Once you deploy interlock+lb, you can create a wildcard DNS record that represents your application's domain name and map it to the IP address of the node that's running interlock+lb( in our example it's **ucp-lb**).
 The metadata added to the containers needs to provide the hostname+domain name for which this container belongs to.
-That info is then used by interlock to added it to the corresponding loadbalancer backend.
+That info is then used by interlock to added it to the corresponding load balancer backend.
 Once interlock+lb are deployed, simply adding specific labels to the container will automatically allow external services to reach them.

 Interlock uses UCP's k/v store for configs.
-This enables a single update to the configs to be used by multiple interlock/lb instances ( if you decide to deploy multiple instances of interlock+lb).
+This enables a single update to the configuration to be used by multiple interlock/lb instances ( if you decide to deploy multiple instances of interlock+lb).

 ### 3A.
 Interlock and NGINX/NGINX+

-The following steps provide a guideline to configuring the load-balancing solution on a dedicated UCP node  using Interlock+ NGINX Plus:
+The following steps provide a guideline to configuring the load-balancing solution on a dedicated UCP node  using Interlock + NGINX Plus:

 1. On **any** controller nodes, update Interlock configs using a single curl command against UCP k/v store: